-Stats Geeks: Now it’s Your Turn.
+Stats geeks: Now it’s your turn.

 Over the past 16 months, I have been posting information about hard drive reliability based on the raw data that we collect in the Backblaze data center.
-I have crunching those numbers to correlate drive failures with drive model numbers, with SMART statistics, and other variables.
+I have been crunching those numbers to correlate drive failures with drive model numbers, with SMART statistics, and other variables.

 There are lots of smart people out there who like working with data, and you may be one of them.
 Now it’s your turn to pore over the data and find hidden treasures of insight.
 All we ask is that if you find something interesting, that you post it publicly for the benefit of the computing community as a whole.

-What’s In The Data?
+What’s in the Data?

 The data that we have released is in two files, one containing the 2013 data and one containing the 2014 data.
 We’ll add data for 2015 and so on in a similar fashion.

 Every day, the software that runs the Backblaze data center takes a snapshot of the state of every drive in the data center, including the drive’s serial number, model number, and all of its SMART data.
 The SMART data includes the number of hours the drive has been running, the temperature of the drive, whether sectors have gone bad, and many more things.
-(I did a blog post correlating SMART data with drive failures a few months ago.)
+(I wrote a blog post correlating SMART data with drive failures a few months ago.)

 Each day, all of the drive “snapshots” are processed and written to a new daily stats file.
 Each daily stats file has one row for every drive operational in the data center that day.
 For example, there are 365 daily stats files in the 2014 data package with each file containing a “snapshot” for each drive operational on any given day.

 Each daily stats file is in CSV (comma-separated value) format.
 The first line lists the names of the columns, and then each following line has all of the values for those columns.
 Here are the columns: